 “Intracellular and extracellular oxidative stress initiated by reactive oxygen species (ROS) advance skin aging, which is characterized by wrinkles and atypical pigmentation.
 Because UV enhances ROS generation in cells, skin aging is usually discussed in relation to UV exposure.
 The use of antioxidants is an effective approach to prevent symptoms related to photo-induced aging of the skin”

-Espresso is a concentrated form of coffee created by forcing hot water at high pressure of 7-10 atmospheres through superfine coffee grounds.
-Brewing coffee in Espresso machines involves placing superfine coffee grounds in a porta-filter and attaching the filter to a heavy-duty machine to force steaming hot water through the coffee grounds by maintaining a pressure of approximately 9 bars.
+Espresso is a concentrated form of coffee created by forcing hot water at high pressure through superfine coffee grounds.
+An espresso machine is a precision instrument and the user must understand their espresso machine to produce a quality cup of espresso.

 Nespresso has a much simpler operating procedure.
-You just pop the coffee capsule in the device and press the button, and the shot gets ready without doing anything more.
+You just pop a Nespresso pod in the device and press the button, and the Nespresso shot gets ready without doing anything more.

 Espresso vs Nespresso – The Flavor and Taste Difference

-Espresso has full flavours with rich aroma, and the full-bodied coffee shot has a strong acidic punch.
+Espresso has full flavors with a rich aroma, and the full-bodied coffee shot has a strong acidic punch.
 Though complex, it is intense and fascinating.
-On the other hand, Nespresso too has rich flavors and adequate aromas but tend to have a medium body with minor acidity.
+On the other hand, Nespresso pods have rich flavors and adequate aromas but tend to have a medium body with minor acidity.

 Espresso and cold brew coffee are two of my favorite types of coffee to drink.
-Although I love the ambiance of drinking a cup of espresso in an European cafe, there are a variety of health benefits you only get from drinking cold brew coffee.
-Here are a couple of thoughts to consider when choosing to drink cold brew coffee or espresso:
+Although I love the ambiance of drinking a cup of espresso in a European cafe, there are a variety of health benefits of cold brew coffee that make it a great alternative to espresso.